automl/SMAC3/doc/installation.rst

 .. _requirements:

-Requirements
+System Requirements
 ------------

-The random forest used in SMAC depends on a C++11 compatible compiler and on SWIG (>3.0).
+SMAC has the following system requirements:

+  * Linux operating system (for example Ubuntu),
+  * Python (>=3.5.2).
+  * C++ compiler (with C++11 supports) and SWIG (version 3.0 or later)

-To install both requirements system-wide on a linux system with apt, please call:
+To install the C++ compiler and SWIG system-wide on a linux system with apt, please call:

 .. code-block:: bash

     sudo apt-get install build-essential swig

-If you use Anaconda, you have to install both gcc and SWIG from Anaconda to prevent compilation errors:
+If you use Anaconda, you have to install both, gcc and SWIG, from Anaconda to prevent compilation errors:

 .. code-block:: bash